Leonie6T/TrustOrchestrator/README.md

 # Trust Orchestrator Website

-A modern, responsive website for Trust Orchestrator - a conversational AI platform designed for regulated industries.
+A modern, responsive website for Trust Orchestrator - a conversational AI orchestration platform designed for regulated industries.

 ## Overview